There is a series of nine coats of arms in the ballroom of the castle:

 Blazon equivalent to: Vernon, barón de Shubbroc.

-Port and windows, Between, Watercolor, Chequey, Proper, Pointed, Armorial roll, Azure, Bend sinister, Boa, Wreath, Charged, Crest, Five, Ogee, Crown, Created, Cross, Cross couped, Quarterly, Four, Outlined in sable, Two, In chief, In base, Coat of arms, Schema, Mullet, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Motto, Lineage, Semi-circular, Nine, Wavy, Or, Argent, Without divisions, Sable, Vert, Saltire, Crest and mantling, Freehand, Three and One.
+Port and windows, Between, Watercolor, Chequey, Proper, Pointed, Azure, Bend sinister, Boa, Overall, Base, Charged, Five, Ogee, Crown, Created, Cross, Cross couped, Quarterly, Four, Outlined in sable, Two, In chief, In base, In saltire, Coat of arms, Mullet, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto, Lineage, Semi-circular, Nine, Or, Pale, Argent, Without divisions, Sable, Vert, Saltire, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,